Beth Rabbitt, CEO

 Saro Mohammed, Partner

 Saro Mohammed is a Partner at The Learning Accelerator where her work focuses on understanding if, how, and when blended learning is effective in K-12 settings nationally.
 She has a decade of experience in education research and external evaluations of programs implemented in public, private, and non-profit settings.
 Prior to joining TLA, Saro was the inaugural assistant director of two research units in the College of Education at The University of Texas at Austin.
 Since 2008, she has worked directly with more than 20 school districts, either in a research or program evaluation context; and one-on-one with more than 10 states in a technical assistance/capacity building role.
 In addition, Saro serves as a reviewer for and advisor to federally-funded research centers, including the Institute of Education Sciences, the Center on Online Learning and Students with Disabilities, and the Rapid-Cycle Technology Evaluation initiative.

 Saro holds a Ph.D. in educational psychology from The University of Texas at Austin and a Bachelor of Science in brain and cognitive sciences from the Massachusetts Institute of Technology.
 She volunteers at the United Way for Greater Austin, serving on their Target Graduation Strategic Advisory Council and their research working group.

 Daniel Owens, Partner

 Daniel Owens is a Partner at The Learning Accelerator.
 He has a wealth of experience in education, philanthropy, and business strategy.
-His work at TLA focuses on helping districts purchase EdTech devices better, faster, and cheaper, as well as leading The Partnership for LA Schools district-wide blended learning implementation.
+His work at TLA focuses on identifying, capturing, and sharing promising Blended and Personalized Learning practices from across the country.
+Daniel previously spent most of his time focusing how helping districts purchase EdTech devices better, faster, and cheaper, and currently sits on the board of the Technology for Education Consortium.